vippsas/vipps-qr-api/README.md

 * [ReDoc](https://vippsas.github.io/vipps-qr-api/redoc.html)

 ## Merchant Redirect QR

 💥 DRAFT: This is unfinished work and subject to change. 💥

-Merchant Redirect QRs will be a product where merchants can make QRs that simply point to their own websites.
+Merchant redirect QR codes will be a product where merchants can make static QR codes that simply contain the URL to the merchant's website.

-This solution is meant for more permanent usecases such as stickers at the counter, billboards, TV-commercials etc. where you want the customer to be able to be redirected at a product page directly from scanning the QR.
+This solution is meant for more permanent use cases such as stickers at the counter, billboards, TV-commercials, etc. where you want the customer to be able to scan a Vipps-branded QR code and be sent directly to a product page.

 ![uml diagram](images/uml-of-merchant-flow.png)

-This endpoint will make it possible to generate a vipps-branded QR with the ability to change the url it points to.
-That is possible because the QR points to a url on the format `qr.vipps.no/r/abc123` and what that url redirects to simply has to be updated in Vipps´ database.
-These QRs will be scannable from both vipps QR scanner and native camera scanner, and will always redirect the user to the targetUrl that you decided.
+This API endpoint will make it possible to generate a Vipps-branded QR code with the ability to change the URL it points to.
+That is possible because the QR code points to a URL on the format `qr.vipps.no/r/abc123` and what that URL redirects to simply has to be updated in Vipps´ database.
+These QR codes will be scannable from both the Vipps QR scanner and the native camera scanner, and will always redirect the user to the `targetUrl` that you decided.

 # Questions?